Collaborative Edge-to-Server Inference for Vision-Language Models: Attention-Guided Collaborative Visual Cropping

 \section{Attention-Guided Collaborative Visual Cropping}

-The proposed framework incorporates attention-guided visual cropping (ViCrop)~\cite{Zhang2025mllms} into the collaborative edge–server inference for VLMs.
+The proposed framework incorporates ViCrop~\cite{Zhang2025mllms} into the collaborative edge–server inference for VLMs.
 By identifying semantically important regions in the original image only when necessary, the proposed method maintains the inference accuracy achieved by ViCrop while substantially reducing both communication cost and server-side computational overhead.
-In this section, we briefly review the ViCrop mechanism and then describe its adaptation to the collaborative edge-to-server inference framework.
+Fig.~\ref{fig:collaborative_vicrop} shows visual examples of original edge-side images, server-generated relative attention maps, and resulting local RoI regions obtained for corresponding questions.